 Flavors of any kind, natural or artificial– No artificial or natural “flavors” of any kind.
 If it says “flavor” in the ingredient list, back on the shelf it goes.
 It’s not real food guys.
-And if it’s not a real food ingredient, it has no place in my dog’s treat, or dog food.
+And if it’s not a real food ingredient, it has no place in my dog’s treat or dog food.

 Added salt, regular or sea salt– Nope, no reason to add salt in my dog’s treat.
 Every living creature needs sodium in their diet, but too much can cause problems such as seizures, diarrhea, and extra water intake.
-A lot of foods have natural occurring sodium, so you do not need extra salt added to treats.
+A lot of foods have naturally occurring sodium, so you do not need extra salt added to treats.

-Sugar or any kind including high corn fructose, corn syrup or cane sugar– I shouldn’t need to tell you this.
+Sugar or any kind including high corn fructose, corn syrup, or cane sugar– I shouldn’t need to tell you this.
 If we add sugar or high corn fructose we are truly just adding empty calories.
-Not only are these ingredients bad for our dog’s health, they will also hop them up and they can become hyperactive.
+Not only are these ingredients bad for our dog’s health, but they will also hop them up and they can become hyperactive.